LeidenUniversityLibrary/Alma-Acquisitions-Open-Source/docs/getting-started.md

 For production environments, or for extended development, we recommend using MySQL as your database.

-1. In your `.env` file, make sure `DB_CONNECTION=mysql` is set.
+1. In your .env file, make sure `DB_CONNECTION=mysql` is set.
-2. Generate a MySQL database on the server, and make sure that the `.env` settings are properly set, and that the AAOS can make a connection to your database.
+2. Generate a MySQL database on the server, and make sure that the `.env` settings are properly set and that the application can make a connection.
-3. `php artisan migrate:fresh` to populate the database with the right tables.
+3. `php artisan migrate:fresh` to populate the database, and create dummy data and an admin user.
 4. `php artisan serve` to lunch your application.

+!!!
+Danger
+    Do not use `php artisan migrate:fresh` on a public/production server, unless you are starting out: **you will overwrite all the data!**

 ### SQLite